google/youtube-8m/README.md

 [predictions CSV file](https://www.kaggle.com/c/youtube8m-2018#evaluation) must have two fields: `Id,Labels` where `Id` is stored as `id` in the each test example and `Labels` is a space-delimited list of integer label IDs.
-The `.tgz` must contain these 4 files at minumum:
+The `.tgz` must contain these 4 files at minimum:

 *   `model_flags.json`: a JSON file with keys `feature_sizes`, `frame_features`,
     and `feature_names`.
 These must be set to values that would match what can